Sermons

 13 April 2017

 Evangelism is a word that is on the tips of the tongues of all churches.
-Churches are feeling the pressure of declining memberships and are looking at ways to attract new members.
-There are many reasons why people no longer feel that church is part of their life.
-People are too busy for church.
-Church… Read more
+Churches are feeling the pressure of declining memberships and are looking at ways to attract… Read more

 Quick Change